Lawyer Fee Dispute Resolution

-The LSBA staff will be happy to provide assistance, including assisting you in determining whether the other side will agree to arbitration.
+LSBA staff will provide assistance in determining whether the other side will agree to arbitration.
 Upon receipt of the names and addresses of the parties to be contacted, their telephone numbers and a brief description of the dispute, an LSBA representative will invite the other party to participate in the program under a submission.
 Generally, the LSBA writes to the other party and then follows up by letter within ten days.
 If the other party does not agree, the administrative fee will be returned to the initating party.

 Who Will the Arbitrators Be and How are they Chosen?

 The arbitrators are individuals who are selected to decide the case.
-Usually there will be only one arbitrator; however, in some large and complex cases there may be three.
+Usually, one arbitrator will decide the matter, but in some large and complex cases, there may be three.
 The LSBA maintains a list of people, including lawyers and non-lawyers who are qualified to serve as arbitrators.
 A list of several of these names will be submitted to the parties who can eliminate names from the list.
 The parties are asked to rank the remaining names and the LSBA will then make the selection.
 Arbitrators are selected by the LSBA based on the submissions of the parties; however, the appointments are made by the LSBA in its discretion.
 Any arbitrator may be challenged for cause, that is, an arbitrator may be removed from the case because of bias or other good reason.

 Do I Need A Lawyer to Represent me?